prramach/IndexedDBServices/README.md

     this_idxdbsvc.storeObject(storeName:string,objectItem{})
     this_idxdbsvc.getStoreItemByIndexKeyRange(storeName:string,indexName:string,IndexKeyRange:IDBKeyRange)
 ~~~
-You should Initialize anb create your database in initIdxDB() method.
+You should Initialize and create your database in initIdxDB() method.
+The service code created a smaple db , sample store and Index .
+Modify the InitIdxDB accordingly.